g0v1ndN/Python-Playground/README.md

 # Python-Programs
-Collection of Python Programs I've made 🦾
+## About:
+This is a collection of fun Python programs I've created to learn the language and improve my skills.
+## Index:
+<b>1.</b> Hangman Game